fifthidea/sub/README.md

 > only VLESS, VMess, and Trojan configurations are currently validated, as these protocols account for the vast majority of extracted nodes and malformed links.

-These are conditions that will mark a configuration as invalid:
+These are the required fields:
 ### VLESS

 * A non-empty `UUID` (user ID)